top of page

 Global Recognition and Future Path

-The FATF's acknowledgment of the UAE's progress in the October 2023 plenary underscores the country's successful alignment with international AML/CFT standards.
-UAE Triumph for the Grey List Exit and the removal from the grey list not only enhances the UAE's financial integrity but also positions it as a trusted global financial hub, inviting increased international business and investment.
+The FATF's October 2023 plenary formally acknowledged the UAE's significant progress, paving the way for its official removal from the grey list on 23 February 2024.
+The UAE's exit from the FATF list of 'Jurisdictions under Increased Monitoring' enhances its financial integrity and positions it as a trusted global financial hub, inviting increased international business and investment.

 ASC Consulting operates within this reinforced regulatory framework, ensuring compliance with international norms and contributing to the UAE's strengthened financial landscape.